vipul2802/o365hq.com/content/blog/How to export PST file from Office 365.md

 +++
-title = "How to export a PST file from Office 365" description = "You can use the following instructions to export .pst files from the admin panel." date = 2019-12-06
+title = "How to export a PST file from Microsoft 365" description = "You can use the following instructions to export .pst files from the admin panel." date = 2019-12-06

 [taxonomies]
-tags = ["howto", "office 365 tenant"]
+tags = ["howto", "office 365 tenant", "microsoft 365"]
 +++

-Step 1: Firstly, you need to *login* to your *Office 365 account* and *launch Microsoft 365 Admin center*.
+Step 1: Firstly, you need to *login* to your *Microsoft 365 account* and *launch Microsoft 365 Admin center*.

 ![](https://o365hq.com/images/614.png)